 Adding custom CSS

-To modify the appearance of the default HTML output generated by the DITA Open Toolkit, you can reference a custom Cascading Style Sheet (CSS) file with the typography and colors that define your corporate identity.
+To modify the appearance of the default HTML output that DITA Open Toolkit generates, you can reference a custom Cascading Style Sheet (CSS) file with the typography, colors, and other presentation aspects that define your corporate identity.

 About this task